zoulakis/zoulakis.github.io/_pages/about.md

 For more info
 ------
-I am accepting job offers (summer job, internships or graduate ones) from 2026 summer onward, for further discussion reach me in izoulakis@ethz.ch
+I am looking for internships or graduate jobs from 2026 summer onward, for further discussion reach me in izoulakis@ethz.ch